theyosh/TerrariumPI/README.md

 Your language not in the list or not up to date?
 [Create your own language translation](https://github.com/theyosh/TerrariumPI/wiki/Translations) <a href="https://weblate.theyosh.nl/engage/terrariumpi/?utm_source=widget"><img src="https://weblate.theyosh.nl/widgets/terrariumpi/-/webinterface/svg-badge.svg" alt="Translation status" /></a>

 ## Installation
 The installation expects a Pi with working network and ssh.
 It is tested with [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
-For now the Full version is not working somehow....
+For now the Desktop/Full version is not working somehow....
 So use the lite image!
 A new installation will take about 45 minutes.
 This is due to manually compiling python modules for the latest versions.
 Upgrades will go much faster.
 It is possible to use USB or SSD drives to speed things up: https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb
 1. Get a working Raspberry Pi and login as user 'pi' `ssh pi@[raspberry_ip]`